listplot3d/TGAM-LSL-Bridge/README.md

-### What is TGAM-LSL-Bridge
+## What is TGAM-LSL-Bridge
 In short, this tool transfers TGMA data into LSL Stream, so data can be processed by open source NeurScience tools that supports LSL.

 In details, it is a bridge that sends [LSL](https://labstreaminglayer.org/) Stream data, which is forwarded from BLE-USB adaptor, which forwards EEG data from NeuroSky [TGAM](https://store.neurosky.com/products/eeg-tgam) device.

-### The positioning of TGAM-LSL-Bridge
+## Positioning
-It's position in toolchain/topology used by me personally, is shown below:
+The position of TGAM-LSL-Bridge in toolchain/topology used by me personally, is shown below:

 ![postion of TGAM-LSL-Bridge](intro.png)

-### How to Run
+## How to Run
 * turn on TGAM head band
 * makde sure that your COM port specificied in NeuroSkyTGAM-LSL-Bridge.py, is identical to the one shown on PC
 * run following command in src forder: